FTT

 - Payback Period

-- What Are Two Key Characteristics of Lean Manufacturing?
+- What Are Two Characteristics of Lean Manufacturing?